bitnami/charts/bitnami/nginx/README.md

 - Cloning from a git repository: Set `cloneStaticSiteFromGit.enabled` to `true` and set the repository and branch using the `cloneStaticSiteFromGit.repository` and  `cloneStaticSiteFromGit.branch` parameters.
 A sidecar will also pull the latest changes in an interval set by `cloneStaticSitesFromGit.interval`.
 - Providing a ConfigMap: Set the `staticSiteConfigMap` value to mount a ConfigMap in the NGINX html folder.
 - Using an existing PVC: Set the `staticSitePVC` value to mount an PersistentVolumeClaim with the static site content.
-- Providing a default ConfigMap by Set `defaultSiteSetting` value with key value pairs for site configuration and mount these files in the \app folder (mount path can ovveride by set `defaultSiteSettingVolumeMountPath`).
+- Providing a default ConfigMap by Set `defaultSiteSetting` value with key value pairs for site configuration and mount each key as a file in the \app folder (mount path can ovveride by set `defaultSiteSettingVolumeMountPath`).

 You can deploy a example web application using git deploying the chart with the following parameters: